DIY 70’s & 80’s message t-shirts

-What message would you add to your t-shirt?
-We’ve decided on a couple of words inspired by our current family summer trip.
-You can view a few photos on Instagram.
-Can you guess where that may be? 😉
+What message would you like to feature on your t-shirt?
+We’ve chosen a few words inspired by our recent family summer trip.
+Check out some pictures on Instagram to see if you can guess the destination! 😉

 What you will need:

-– 2 t-shirts in contrasting colors (for example: black & white)
+• Two t-shirts in contrasting colors (e.g., black & white)

 Step 1